AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

   A selection of [Field Types](#field-types) are used to create fields based on how you configure your Content Fragment Model.
 The field names are taken from the **Property Name** field of the **Data Type**.

-  * There is also the **Render As** property to take into consideration, because users can configure certain data types; for example, as either a single line text or a multifield.
+  * There is also the **Render As** setting to take into consideration, as users can configure certain data types.
+For example, a single line text field can be configured to contain multiple single line texts by choosing `multifield` from the dropdown.

 * GraphQL for AEM also generates a number of [helper fields](#helper-fields).